adaptdk/usa-documentation/project-workflow/README.md

 In order for this to work, all tickets need to be well fleshed out and prioritized before the sprint starts, effectively holding the project lead accountable.
 This approach implies a high trust atmosphere on the development team.

+In this context it is highly useful to use tags to help filtering out tickets on project boards.

 ## Development workflow

 Our development workflow centers around the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 You should be familiar with the general concepts before reading further.